telosnetwork/native-to-evm-escrow-example/README.md

 ## Rundown

-Sending transactions to EVM requires the use of the eosio.evm contract's `raw(...)` method.
+Sending transactions to EVM requires the use of the eosio.evm contract's `raw(...)` action.

 This method takes in the serialized **EVM Transaction data**, the **native account** that will pay the RAM and the **sender address** that transaction will be sent from on EVM.